kahlow/YTC-Dev-PreCourse/operators/operators.md

     1

-##Logical
+##Logic Operators

 * AND
 * OR
 * NOT

 These can be clearly defined in truth tables which you will see below.
+A truth table is used to express every combination of evaluating a logical expression.

-##AND
+###AND

 `AND` is used to group two logical expressions.
 This means that both expressions need to agree for their results to match their values.